andremoreira73/PFD_agent_public/README.md

   3. Review and modify the extracted data
   4. Generate detailed process descriptions

+**Important note:** We are in process of preparing sample dxf files of common process diagrams that can made available publicly.
+We are bound by a non-disclosure agreement, therefore we cannot publicly share our current test set of diagrams.
+If you have your own Autocad drawings, you only need to save them as a dxf file and use it with this code (see installation).

 ### 2. PFD Analyzer

 - **Purpose**: Evaluate and analyze LLM performance on PFD analysis tasks